alphagov/govuk-frontend/src/components/tag/README.md

 ## Guidance

-Find out when to use the Tag component in your service in the [GOV.UK Design System](https://design-system.service.gov.uk/components/tag).
+Find out when to use the tag component in your service in the [GOV.UK Design System](https://design-system.service.gov.uk/components/tag).

 ## Quick start examples